 Thriving drone training and consulting company looking to add to our nationwide team of instructors.
 Our company currently has 45 flight instructors as pilots training for us throughout the United States.
 We train clients from dozens of industries (real estate, telecom, broadcasting, surveying, inspections, etc).
 We are looking for a few excellent instructors across the country.

 FAA Part 107 Certificate

-2 Years of sUAS Experience
+at least 2 Years of sUAS Experience

 Your own DJI Phantom 4, Mavic 2, or Inspire 2 that students can use in the class

 The ability to host a fun, engaging, interactive class

 Please note that we will only be conducting interviews with applicants that fill all of these requirements.

 This is a part-time contractor position.
 As DARTdrones has classes available that fit your expertise, our operations team will book you for classes.
 Some instructors teach every 4 – 6 weeks in their local area.
 Instructors with expertise travel nationwide and can teach 12+ days per month.

 Meet Our Pilots